quantum-proof/WTFSolidity/Languages/en/10_InsertionSort/readme.md

 ## `Solidity` Implementation of Insertion Sort

-### Written up front: Over 90% of people who write the insertion algorithm with `solidity` will get it wrong.
+### Written up front: Over 90% of people who write the insertion algorithm with `Solidity` will get it wrong.

 ### Insertion Sort